nhayward/story-chat-radio/pages/trope-weekend/_3-included/text.md

 You can attend this online 3-day workshop live, download the video recordings* afterward, or both.
 Written transcripts can also be provided upon request.

 ###### _\*Recordings and transcripts are only available for Saturday’s curriculum.
 See full schedule below._

+![Very relateable content
+Jeni Chappelle and Carly Hayward do an amazing job delivering writing tips and tricks in an understandable way.
+I had no idea I could relate to writing concepts as seen in movies as much as I do.](Testimonial_2.png)